DGKSK8LIFE/MyNaturewatch-CNN/README.md

 # What will this program do?
 Goals?
 - Download all the photos from the Naturewatch Camera (RasPi)
 - Classify them
-- Make directories based on the dates of the animal pictures in the ~/Pictures folder
+- Make directories based on the dates of the animal pictures in the ~/Pictures folder in your host machine
+- Delete the photos with no animals on it

 - Goal: 95%+ testing accuracy